-This year is the 151st anniversary year, and will see professional and amateur sprinters compete for a £5,000 first prize.
-The Sprint is part of a series of open, ladies, and youth races taking place over a distance of 60 metres up to 4 furlongs (approx 800 metres).
+This year is the 154th anniversary year, and will see professional and amateur sprinters compete for a £3,500 first prize.
+The Sprint is part of a series of open, ladies, and youth races taking place over distances of 60 metres up to 4 furlongs (approx 800 metres).

 Musselburgh Racecourse, in Musselburgh, 6 miles east of Edinburgh, usually hosts racing of the equestrian variety, but it's also open for this historic event each year.

 Musselburgh racecourse opens for horse-racing at usually 10.45am with the first race in the traditional Christmas National Hunt horse-racing at 12.20pm.
-The Sprint is due to be broadcast as part of ITV's day of racing events.
+In the past, the Sprint has been broadcast as part of ITV's day of racing events.